edge-servers/immunity-docs/tutorials/mesh.rst

   the upgrade as failed and rollback to the previous configuration.

-We could have redefined the entire configuration for ``radio0``, the LAN DHCP server and openwisp-config, but doing so would have posed some issues:
+We could have redefined the entire configuration for ``radio0``, the LAN DHCP server and immunity-config, but doing so would have posed some issues:

 - There's no guarantee that the same radio settings will work